-It should also be noted that the process for seeking acceptance of a non-standard design is more onerous and timely as more stakeholders are involved in the review.
+It should also be noted that the process for seeking derogation from standard requirements is more onerous and timelier as more stakeholders are involved in the review.
 Also, the design may require additional warranties to mitigate risk if deemed necessary.

 The design of an installation in peat will be bespoke and site specific.
-The arrangement shown in Drawing XDC-CBL-STND-H-007 Standard - Trench Through Peat (included in the list of drawings in Appendix A) is to be used for guidance only in determining the construction design.
+The arrangement shown in EirGrid Standard Drawings Standard - Trench Through Peat (included in the list of drawings in Appendix A) is to be used for guidance only in determining the construction design.